 Like a charitable remainder trust, you specify which charities receive these funds and how they are to be distributed.

-Both forms of charitable trust are irrevocable, meaning that you cannot take back any assets that you contribute to the trust.
+Both forms of charitable trust are irrevocable.
+This means that you cannot take back any assets you contribute to the trust.
 However, you also receive a tax deduction for the assets that either one donates to charity.
-To qualify for this tax deduction your trust must donate its assets to a legally qualified charity (meaning one that is recognized by the IRS).
+To qualify, your trust must donate its assets to a legally qualified charity recognized by the IRS.

 When you establish a charitable trust you can also specify who will manage and run the entity.